mjhoffm2/ReactTrainingTutorial/Part-5-%2D-Bundling-for-Production.md

 To do this, we are going to update our "*" request handler to check to see if the url looks like it is supposed to be a static file.
 If it is, then we pass the request to the next middleware.
 Otherwise, we serve our html index page.
 When we pass the request to the next middleware, but no middleware comes next, this will cause express to generate a 404 error.
 Any requests for static files which actually exist would already have been handled by the static files middleware that is invoked previously.
 To check if the request looks like a static file, we will just check if the last '.' character comes after the last '/' in the url path.
 This isn't bulletproof, but it doesn't need to be.

-Update `App.tsx` to do this check before it serves the html page:
+Update `App.ts` to do this check before it serves the html page:

 ```ts
         //serve static home page for all remaining requests